 How much will your rent cost and how do you apply?

-The cost of your tenancy generally depends on your situation.
+The cost of your rent depends on your situation.
 If you’re eligible, your rent is set as a percentage of your assessable household income, plus any Commonwealth Rent Assistance you’re entitled to.

-For low-income tenants, this currently equates to 25% of assessable household income, plus 100% of Commonwealth Rent Assistance, or the established discounted market rent for the home, whichever is the lesser.
+For low-income tenants, this equates to 25% of assessable household income, plus 100% of Commonwealth Rent Assistance, or the discounted market rent rate for the home- whichever is lower.

-For moderate-income tenants, this currently equates to 30% of assessable household income, plus 100% of Commonwealth Rent Assistance, or the established discounted market rent for the home, whichever is the lesser.
+For moderate-income tenants, this equates to 30% of assessable household income, plus 100% of Commonwealth Rent Assistance, or the discounted market rent rate for the home- whichever is lower.

-You can apply by completing the Department of Communities’ Housing Options Assessment form (make sure you tick the ‘Community Housing’ option).
+You can apply by completing the WA Government Housing Options Assessment form.

 Are you eligible for disability housing support?